 - Do this for 25-30 minutes every morning, preferably.
 If you can’t do it in the morning, schedule another time for it.
 Be prompt and strict about your promise to do it.

 One caveat: sometimes during meditation, when you’re calm, you might have emotional moments of intense fear, sadness, or anger, or the opposite – joy, laughter, or happiness.
 Let them pass, but don’t stop your meditation.
 Keep going through the tears, or the laughter.
 The meditation will eventually help you level out, if you keep going.
+Remember the end goal of reducing your divorce stress and know that these too shall pass.

 Here’s the Prayer of St. Francis of Assisi, modified to get you started – or find a peaceful passage of your own, from any tradition.